Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Cover: fabric or leather

-• Ease of cleaning: upholstery-dependent; follow care guidance for selected cover
+• Ease of cleaning: cover-dependent; follow care guidance for the selected upholstery

 B&B Italia Charles SOFA